susumutomita/2025-AgenticEthereum/README.md

   The backend uses The Graph API to fetch blockchain data and Socket.IO for real-time communication.
 The frontend displays this data dynamically via an interactive dashboard.

 - **AI Agent Implementation:**
   AI agents analyze your wallet and market data to generate personalized recommendations.
+The agents run in Docker containers and communicate with the backend via a defined API.

 - **Smart Contract Interaction:**
   Smart contracts manage automated actions (like token rewards) and are developed using Foundry.
 Testing and deployment are managed with Forge.